 An interesting thing to note here is that this is all multiplicative.
 As such, each derived chance also depends linearly on your rack heat.
 This means that your ship size or special bonuses will never make another module layout better, you will only be able to heat every module longer on average.

 As now not every slot is not exactly the same there is an interesting optimization problem going on to find out where to put your modules.
 There is a lot of possibilities here.
-Only the things that you want to achieve might be a lot different depending on preference or playstyle:
+But the things that you want to achieve might be a lot different depending on preference or playstyle:

 - Minimize the Damage on all slots in the rack